 The performance of a soccer robot is highly dependent on its motion ability.
 Together with the ability to walk, the kicking motion is one of the most important motions in a soccer game.
-However, at the current state the most common approaches of implementing the kick are based on key frame technique.
-Such solutions are inflexible and cost a lot of time to adjust robot's position.
-Moreover, they are hard to integrate into the general motion flow, e.g., for the change between walk and kick the robot usually has to change to a special stand position.
+However, at the current state the most common approaches of implementing the kick are based on a key frame technique.
+Such solutions are inflexible and take a lot of time to adjust the robots position correctly in order to use a key frame motion effectively.
+Moreover, they are hard to integrate into the general motion flow, e.g. to change between walk and kick the robot usually has to change to a special stand position.

-Fixed motions such as keyframe nets perform well in a very restricted way and determinate environments.
+Fixed motions such as keyframe nets perform well in deterministic environments, but they are restrictive.
 More flexible motions must be able to adapt to different conditions.
-There are at least two specifications: Adaption to control demands, e.g., required changes of speed and direction, omnidirectional walk, and adaptation to the environment, e.g., different floors.
-The adaptation of the kick according to the ball state and fluent change between walk and kick are another example.
+Four possible specifications are adaptation to control demands, e.g. required changes of speed and direction to enable omnidirectional walk, adaptation to the environment, e.g. different floors with different heights and angles, kick execution according to ball state and fluent change between walk and kick.

 At the current state we have a stable version of an omnidirectional walk control and a dynamic kick, both used in our gameplay.
-Along with further improvements of the dynamic walk and kick motions our current research focuses in particular on integration of the motions, e.g., fluent change between walk and kick.
+Along with further improvements of the dynamic walk and kick motions our current research focuses in particular on integration of the motions, e.g. a fluent change between walk and kick.

 Adaptation to changing conditions requires feedback from sensors.
 We experiment with the different sensors of the NAO.
-Especially, adaptation to the visual data, e.g., seen ball or optical flow, is investigated.
+Especially, adaptation to the visual data, e.g. the seen ball or optical flow, is investigated.
 Problems arise from sensor noise and delays within the feedback loop.
-Within a correlated project we also investigate the paradigm of local control loops, e.g., we extended the Nao with additional sensors.
+As a correlated project we also investigate the paradigm of local control loops, e.g. we extended the Nao with additional sensors.